MyUNiDAYS/StyleGuide/SCSS/README.md

 #### Mixins Extends and Placeholders

 Use these lightly, and only where it makes sense to use them.
-The aim is not to avoid *all* repetition but to minimise repetition where it is thematically related and/or meaningful to do so.

 For example, this is a bad implementation because while border-radius is being repeated, using a mixin for it actually creates more code than neccessary and these two classes are not thematically related.